dailydffr/linux-guides/ArchBuildGuide.md

 NOTES:
 - The UUID should be at the bottom of the file.
 - The UUID was added to the file earlier using `cryptsetup luksUUID /dev/sda3 >> /mnt/etc/default/grub`
-- I find it best to move the cursor to the bottom line, use CTRL-K to cut the line, then reposition to where you want to paste it, and use CTRL-U.
-- You'll need to remove the carraige return it likes to add after the UUID pastes in.
+- If you use the "CTRL+K" method, you'll need to remove the carraige return it likes to add after the UUID pastes in.
-- Make sure you delete the UUID from the bottom of the file if you don't use CTRL+K. Leaving it will cause errors!
+- If you *don't* use CTRL+K, and type/paste it in manually, make sure you delete the UUID from the bottom of the file.
+Leaving it will cause errors!

 Save and exit nano:
-> CTRL+X >> CTRL+Y >> [ENTER]
+> CTRL+X >> "y" >> [ENTER]

 ---

 ###  **Task 12: Install ucode for KMS**
 For AMD/Radeon graphics cards and iGPUs:
 ```bash
 pacman -S amd-ucode